-The Quest has been at the top of our hiking boot round-up for years, and we don’t expect that to change now that we’ve had a good look at the 3.
-But it’s certainly not alone in the very competitive midweight market, and one of its long-time rivals is the Lowa Renegade GTX Mid.
+The Quest has been towards the top of our hiking boot round-up for years, but it’s certainly not alone in the very competitive midweight market.
+One of its long-time rivals is the Lowa Renegade GTX Mid.
 These two boots are proven options for challenging day hikes and long backpacking trips, but the Lowa gets the edge in weight by about 6 ounces for the pair and is offered in a very wide range of sizes and widths.
-But if the Salomon’s fit you, we think the Quest is the slightly better option: its lacing system is more secure, we love the aggressive running shoe-like stance, and its tougher build offers more protection and durability.
+But if the Salomon’s fit you, we think the Quest is the better option: its lacing system is more secure, we love the aggressive running shoe-like stance, and its tougher build offers more protection and durability.

 Within Salomon’s lineup, a lightweight alternative to the Quest is the X Ultra 3 Mid GTX.
 At 1 pound 15.7 ounces, this boot is one of our top picks for fast-and-light travel.
 It provides sufficient support and protection for on-trail use, but its flexible and very nimble feel makes it easy to put on serious mileage.
 The X Ultra 3 Mid, however, is more limited on serious backpacking trips like the rugged Huemul Circuit.
 The Quest’s sturdier build, taller ankle height, more secure lacing system, and added protection underfoot are all valuable additions for steep and rough trails.
 We are big fans of the X Ultra line overall and love the lower weight of the Mid, but it can't match the ruggedness of the Quest 4D 3.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!